BCCRiskAdvisory/.github/pull_request_template.md

 - **(insert link to documentation or remove bullet point if none)**

 ## User Story / Stories
-Describe who will be affected by changes in this PR and what value it brings to them.
-See examples [here](https://www.atlassian.com/agile/project-management/user-stories).
+> <i>Describe who will be affected by changes in this PR and what value it brings to them.
+See examples [here](https://www.atlassian.com/agile/project-management/user-stories).<i/>
 - **As a <persona>, I [want to], [so that]**
 - **As a <persona>, I [want to], [so that]**

 ## Reason for Changes / Problem Description
-Short description(s) of the reason(s) behind the work and/or the problem(s) we're trying to solve.
+> <i>Short description(s) of the reason(s) behind the work and/or the problem(s) we're trying to solve.
 Ensure that all changes the PR introduces are covered and not just those described in the ticket.
-This is to help our future selves understand the intent of the code.
+This is to help our future selves understand the intent of the code.<i/>
 - **(insert short description here)**
 - **(insert short description here)**

 ## Description of Changes
-Short description(s) of the technical changes in the PR.
+> <i>Short description(s) of the technical changes in the PR.
 This is to help the reviewer (and our future selves) understand at a high-level what was changed in this PR.
-This should cover all code changes.
+This should cover all code changes.<i/>
 - **(insert short description here)**
 - **(insert short description here)**

 ## Deployment Impacts
-If the answer to any of these is yes please provide more details below.
+> <i>If the answer to any of these is yes please provide more details below.<i/>
 - [ ] Are database migrations required?
 - [ ] Are data migrations required?
 - [ ] Are permissions affected?